 jeopardize future eligibility for the program.
 The

-Emergency Ride Home Program can be used up to four times a
+Emergency Ride Home program can be used up to four times a

-- If you are registered on
+- If you register on

 - If you carpool, vanpool, use transit, bicycle, or

 walk to work on occasion or regularly; and

 - If you use a qualifying mode on the day the

 Emergency Ride Home is needed.

 - Your carpool or vanpool is unavailable for its USUAL